cicsdev/cics-java-liberty-link/README.md

 ### Eclipse

 Import the projects into CICS Explorer using File &rarr; Import &rarr; General &rarr; Existing projects into workspace.
+> [!NOTE]
-> **Note:** If using the egit client, you can just clone the repo and tick the button to import all projects.
+> If using the egit client, you can just clone the repo and tick the button to import all projects.

 ### Gradle (command line)